7dJx1qP/stash_metadata_mapper/README.md

 The mapper can be used as a plugin which launches a GUI window or it can be run as a command line script.

 I've tested the plugin on Windows.
-Linux and Mac compatability is unknown.
+Linux and Mac compatibility is unknown.
 If you're using stash on Docker or the plugin doesn't work, just use the command line script.

 ## Plugin